FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/troubleshoot_registration/t_license_key_unix.md

 ## About command

-Use the CFTUTIL utility to execute the <span class="code" style="font-weight: bold;">about </span>command to find the CPU ID and general system information as demonstrated in this example.
+Use the CFTUTIL utility to execute the `about `command to find the CPU ID and general system information as demonstrated in this example.